reinier/reinierladan.nl/src/index.md

 As a seasoned professional in the media and tech industry, I have over two decades of experience in managing product teams, designing user interfaces, and building prototypes.
 I am confident that my extensive experience and proven track record of success make me a valuable addition to any tech and design team looking to bring their product vision to life.

-- 👋 Available for **freelance product management projects**
+- 👋 Available for **freelance product management or design consultancy**
 - 🗺️ Open to both **on-site and remote work**
 - 🧑‍💻 [Feel free to connect on LinkedIn](https://www.linkedin.com/in/reinierladan)

-I am based in the Amsterdam area of the Netherlands, and **I speak Dutch (native language), English, and Jira.** I work in the GMT+1 time zone and have my own dedicated office space at home.
+I'm based in the Amsterdam area of the Netherlands, and **I speak Dutch (native language), English, and Jira.** I work in the GMT+1 time zone and have my own dedicated office space at home.

 In today's fast-paced world, everything is constantly evolving, including business, technology, and people.
 To keep up with these changes, **I focus on an agile way of working**, such as Scrum or Kanban.
 As a product owner/manager, my responsibility is to align team members, stakeholders and business goals and have a shared vision for the product and service.
 This ensures that the team can solve critical problems and aim for the most valuable objectives.